lgbt-foundation/whitepaper/whitepaper.md

 ### Understanding the Challenges

 There are many complex factors that contribute to discrimination against the LGBT community, from societal legacies like religious fundamentalism to more specialized issues like transgender bathroom laws.
-However, a few challenges have root causes that we can effectively address today, as new technologies becomes available.
+However, a few challenges have root causes that we can effectively address today, as new technologies become available.

 The most fundamental and initial challenge we aim to solve is an insufficient definition and understanding of the size of the global LGBT community.
 The size of the LGBT community is measured from voluntary reporting of sexual orientation and behavior.
 Clearly, respondents' willingness to do this can vary considerably by country, region and age group.
 This leads to difficulty measuring the exact size of the global LGBT population.